rails-sqlserver/activerecord-sqlserver-adapter/README.md

 #### Configure Connection & App Name

 We currently conform to an unpublished and non-standard AbstractAdapter interface to configure connections made to the database.
 To do so, just override the `configure_connection` method in an initializer like so.
 In this case below we are setting the `TEXTSIZE` to 64 megabytes.
-Also, TinyTDS supports and application name when it logs into SQL Server.
+Also, TinyTDS supports an application name when it logs into SQL Server.
 This can be used to identify the connection in SQL Server's activity monitor.
 By default it will use the `appname` from your database.yml file or a lowercased version of your Rails::Application name.
 It is now possible to define a `configure_application_name` method that can give you per instance details.
 Below shows how you might use this to get the process id and thread id of the current connection.

 ```ruby
 module ActiveRecord